Number : Season 12, serial 3 of 5.

-Which One : A lone Sontaran, experiments on humans – on an de-populated Earth.
+Which One : A lone Sontaran warrior, experiments on captured humans; on an de-populated Earth.

 Cast : The Doctor : Tom Baker

 Zake : Terry Walsh

 First UK Broadcast : 22 February – 1 March 1975.

 Plot : The Doctor, Sarah and Harry; beam down to Earth from space-station Nerva.
 To fix the transmat relay but are captured, by a lone Sontaran Warrior.